 - communicate to the campus about our work to improve the quality of our IT systems and through that improve the campus environment for the users of assistive technology.

-The staff includes six full-time and part-time employees and six native assistive technology users - current or former students - who are testers.
+The staff includes four full-time and part-time employees and several native assistive technology users - current or former students - who are testers.
 The core staff are:

-- Mike Williamson - testing prioritization and validation, teaching and training program coordination
+- Mike Williamson - overall management, testing prioritization and validation, teaching and training program coordination

 - Paula Vaughan - in-depth testing and reporting